-Students are considered in "continuous attendance" for any semester in which they enroll and for the following semester.
+Students are considered in "continuous attendance" for any semester in which they enroll at Cuyamaca College and/or Grossmont College and for the following semester.
 This allows a student to "stop out" for one semester and not enroll in classes while still maintaining continuing student status and catalog rights.
-Summer sessions are not included under this policy
+Summer sessions are not included under this policy.